jsitla/SHELFZE/TERMS-OF-SERVICE.md

 ### 15.2 Informal Resolution

-Before filing any formal claim, you agree to contact us at denis.mlakar@m-ai.info to attempt informal resolution.
+Before filing any formal claim, you agree to contact us at support@shelfze.com to attempt informal resolution.

 ## 16. Severability